w3c/css-houdini-drafts/README.md

 ## ScrollTimeline
 [ScrollTimline](https://wicg.github.io/scroll-animations/#scrolltimeline) is a concept introduced in scroll-linked animation proposal.
-It defines an animation timeline whose time value depends on scroll position of a scroll container.
-ScrollTimeline can be used an an input timeline for worklet animations and it is the intended mechanisms to give read access to scroll position.
+It defines an animation timeline whose time value depends on scroll position of a scroll container. `ScrollTimeline` can be used an an input timeline for worklet animations and it is the intended mechanisms to give read access to scroll position.

 ## GroupEffect
 [GroupEffect](https://w3c.github.io/web-animations/level-2/#the-animationgroup-interfaces) is a
 concept introduced in Web Animation Level 2 specification.
-It provides a way to group multiple effects in a tree structure.
-GroupEffect can be used as the output for worklet animations.
+It provides a way to group multiple effects in a tree structure. `GroupEffect` can be used as the output for worklet animations.
 It makes it possible for worklet animation to drive effects spanning multiple elements.

-**TODO**: At the moment, group effect define strict rules to translate group effect time to children effect times but it given flexibility of children start time.
-This is not flexible enough for worklet animations where it should be possible to set children effect's local time directly.
+**TODO**: At the moment, `GroupEffect` only supports just two different scheduling models (i.e., parallel, sequence).
+These models governs how the group effect time is translated to its children effect times by modifying the child effect start time.
+AnimationWorklet allows a much more flexible scheduling model by making it possible to to set children effect's local time directly.
+In other words we allow arbitrary start time for child effects.
+This is something that needs to be added to level 2 spec.

 ## Multiple Timelines
 Unlike typical animations, worklet animations can have multiple timelines.
 This is necessary to